Quantum-mutnauQ/Fast_Reader_GTK/README.md

 - **Word-by-Word Display**: The text is broken down into individual words, presented one at a time, facilitating focused reading.
 - **Navigation Options**: Seamlessly navigate through the text using intuitive navigation buttons or convenient keyboard shortcuts.
 - **Progress Indicators**: Keep track of your reading progress with helpful indicators displaying your current position in the text and overall progress.
+- **Time-Based Word predictions**: You can set a variable time calculate by a formal for the display of each word.
+The formula for calculating the word display time is: "Time-Per-Word × (Cube Root of Word-Length)".
+This dynamic adjustment ensures that longer, more complex words are allotted more time, providing a natural and responsive reading experience.

+ You can set a variable time limit for the display of each word.
+The formula for calculating the word display time is: "Time-Per-Word × (Cube Root of Word-Length)" (Time−Per−Word×(₃√Word−Length )).
+This dynamic adjustment ensures that longer, more complex words are allotted more time, providing a natural and responsive reading experience.

 ## Getting Started